romoreira/nasor-project/README.md

   * hostname ansible_user=user
 * On Server:
   * Create SSH Keys: $ ssh-keygen (_without passphrase_)
-  * Put the Public key into Server (edge node) which you will connect remotely: $ ssh-copy-id user@host (_in this time will be necessary to insert pass for the first time_)
+  * Put the Public key into Server (Edge Node) which you will be connected remotely: $ ssh-copy-id user@host (_in this time will be necessary to insert pass for the first time_)
+* On Client:
-  * Make SSH service on Client (which will receive ssh connections from server) accept only connections using Key file:
+  * Make SSH service on Client (which will receive ssh connections from Server) accepting only connections using Key file:
     * Edit: $ sudo vim /etc/ssh/sshd_config
     * Insert: "PubkeyAuthentication yes"
     * Restart SSH service: $ systemctl reload sshd
 * Try SSH connection from Server to Node (in this time any pass should be required): $ ssh user@host
 * Try Ansible: $ ansible all -m ping (if any success message appear check ssh keys)
-  > The pint is: Client (SSH) creates keys and have to put it on Server (SSH) where ansible controller runs.
+> The point is: Server (SSH) creates keys and have to put it on Client (Edge node).

 3. **Installing OpenvSwitch on Raspberry**
 * Dependences to compile OVS source: